reflexer-labs/reflexer-digital-twin/README.md

 ## Usage

+The Reflexer Digital Twin requires **Python 3.9** and all the dependencies at `requirements.txt` installed.

 Clone the repo and pass: `python -m rai_digital_twin`

 This will retrieve, prepare, backtest, fit and extrapolate over the existing data.